SuxinL/Notes/Philosophy/learning/models/tool.md

 Philosophy describes how the tool views and acts on the object to achieve the goals of efficiency and security.

+##### Short Phrases & Abbreviation

+Short phrases and abbreviations helps us to memorize and recall a complex rule easily.
+For instance, The phrase *Trust On First Use* or abbreviation *TOFU* is used to describe the method to authenticate a SSH server by a SSH client.

 #### Behavior Diagrams

-Behavior diagrams organizes related set operations and helps to depict the state transfer of the object, which helps us understand what the tool does.
+Behavior diagrams organize related set operations and helps to depict the state transfer of the object, which helps us understand what the tool does.
+Besides, human brains memorize graphs more easily than words.

 ##### Data flow Diagram